gjat/temp-controller/README.md

 An ESP8266 (AI-THINKER) module, connected to DS1621 I2C temperature sensor, driving a relay to turn a heater on and off, in order to monitor and regulate the temperature for beer being brewed inside of an old fridge.

-The current, min and max temperatures are displayed on a text web page served by the device, along with hourly averages.
+The current, min and max temperatures are displayed on a text web page served by the device, along with a chart of half hour averages.
 NTP is used to obtain a sense of current time, and to keep the clock in sync.

 ## TODO
-- Fix loading and saving of temperatures (dealing with power cycles).
-Somehow the max value isn't loading
-- Nicer display (html)
-- More polish on configuring.
-Timezone, network stuff, etc.
-- Tried mDNS, but didn't really work for me.
-- Some form of OTA update would be nice.
+- Bug fixes and polish

 ## Notes for programming / hardware